 Recent General Posts

-1/2 clock, 1/2 smoke detector Let Daylight Savings Time be a reminder to check your smoke detectors to keep your home & family safe this winter.
+clock and smoke alarm Let Daylight Savings Time be a reminder to check your smoke detectors to keep your home & family safe this winter.

 • Change the batteries: